Maetzi87/lovelace-mushroom-50px/README.md

-private testing repo, do not download
+private upstream repo, do not download

 for working versions see